 Considering the influence leaders can have in a community, we set out to interview the principals and leaders of our local Respectful Relationship schools to create a community engagement tool.

-What is RR
+What is Respectful Relationships?

-What is the whole school approach
+What is the whole-school approach?

 Why is it important to challenge gender stereotypes?